-When it comes time to conduct the formative and summative assessments, evaluators must rate teachers on all ten performance standards.
+When it is time to conduct the Formative Assessments and the Summative Assessment, evaluators must rate teachers on all ten performance standards.
 Consequently, as evaluators conduct observations and review documentation, it is important that they keep all ten standards in mind.
-When conducting walkthroughs, evaluators should focus on a limited number of performance standards and/or indicators.
-They may find it useful to annotate the TAPS Reference Sheet as to which data source (observation and/or documentation) is likely to provide evidence related to a particular standard.
-Evaluators also may find it useful to review the teacher-generated listings from the Look Fors and Red Flags activity, and the Matching Observation and Documentation with Performance Standards activity used during the Orientation and Familiarization sessions with the teachers.
+When conducting walkthroughs, evaluators should focus on a limited number of performance standards (typically 1 to 4).
+Evaluators may find it useful to annotate the TAPS Reference Sheet as to which data source (observation and/or documentation) is likely to provide evidence related to a particular standard.
+Evaluators also may find it useful to review the teacher-generated listings from the Look-Fors and Red Flags activity, and the Matching Observation and Documentation with Performance Standards activity used during the Orientation and Familiarization sessions with the teachers.